-Mr. Joiner previously served as an Assistant United States Attorney for the Northern District of California and as a member of the Organized Crime Strike Force and the Corporate & Securities Fraud Unit.
-While at the US Attorney’s Office, he worked on a wide range of white collar cases, including matters involving securities fraud, insider trading, public corruption, Racketeer Influenced and Corrupt Organizations (RICO) Act offenses, FCPA violations, and money laundering and cryptocurrency investigations.
+Mr. Joiner leverages extensive government experience to help clients navigate potential crises and avoid legal and reputational pitfalls.
+Earlier in his career, Mr. Joiner served as an Assistant United States Attorney for the Northern District of California, where he was a member of the Corporate & Securities Fraud Unit and the Organized Crime Strike Force.
+During more than seven years at the US Attorney’s Office, he worked on a wide range of white collar matters, including cases involving securities fraud, insider trading, public corruption, Racketeer Influenced and Corrupt Organizations (RICO) Act offenses, FCPA violations, and money laundering and cryptocurrency investigations.

 Before joining the Marine Corps, Mr. Joiner practiced with an international law firm, where he focused on complex commercial litigation and white collar matters.